cloudio-project/cloudio-endpoint-java/documentation/intro-elements.rst

 * can give other users access to his endpoints.
 * can give applications access to his endpoints.
 * can write his own applications.
+* needs a login and password to communicate with cloud.iO (AMQP protocol)

+We actually do not distinguish between different kind of users (simple users, developers, ...).